 Lighting really does do wonders.
 For my work in particular, I have found that a work of modern sculpture or a painting can look completely different in different types of light.

 The Right Kind of Light

 Whenever possible I recommend, using natural light to show off your painting or modern sculpture.
 Most high quality modern fine art is made of natural material so it only makes sense that natural lights will bring out its best features.
 For example, my metallic glazed ceramic sculptures sparkle when placed by a window, but appear dull when under florescent lighting.
 I presume that the minerals reflect the light.
 However, for spaces without natural light I recommend installing natural light bulbs in your lamps, track lighting, etc. You can find out if bulbs are natural light bulbs by looking at the lighting facts box on the back of the package.
 Natural light bulbs should have somewhere around 3070k and should be on the warm side of the spectrum graph.

 For fine modern art, I highlight recommend installing a spotlight of some sort in addition to your current living room, bedroom, or office lighting.
 For paintings, overhang spotlights are widely available and do wonders for showcasing paintings.
 For sculpture, I recommend simple track lighting.
 Track lighting is great because the single bulb fixtures can be adjusted even if you decide to rearrange the room or slighting move the modern sculpture.
 Track lighting can also be used to spotlight multiple wall sculptures and really bring the entire wall to life.

 Need a Practical Methodology for Choosing Art, Where to Place it?

-Then take my ecourse - The Powerful Room.
-In this course I delve into how to choose artwork and home decor based on simple principles...making the process simple and intuitive.
+Then take my book - The Powerful Room.
+In my book I delve into how to choose artwork and home decor based on simple principles...making the process simple and intuitive.
 Afterwards you'll never second guess yourself again and you'll find yourself filling your home with things that you love with your soul.